Heavy fighting across Gaza as Israel presses ahead with renewed US military and diplomatic support

 France said one of its warships in the Red Sea shot down two drones that had approached it from Yemen, where Iran-backed Houthi rebels have vowed to halt Israeli shipping through the key waterway.

-Hanegbi said Israel has called on its Western allies to address the threat and would give them “some time” to organize a response.
+Israel’s national security adviser said Israel would give Western allies “some time” to organize a response.
 But he said if the threats persist, “we will act to remove this blockade.”

-Magdy reported from Cairo.
-Associated Press reporters Melanie Lidman in Jerusalem and Lujain Jo in Dubai, United Arab Emirates, contributed to this report.
+Jobain reported from Rafah, Gaza Strip, and Magdy from Cairo.
+Associated Press writers Melanie Lidman and Julia Frankel in Jerusalem, and Lujain Jo in Dubai, United Arab Emirates, contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war